-After taking into consideration of the above-mentioned assessments in the forecast, the directors are of the opinion that the Group will have sufficient working capital over the forecast period.
+Assuming the plans and measures in the forecast can be successfully implemented as scheduled, the directors are of the opinion that the Group will have sufficient working capital over the forecast period to finance its operations and fulfil its financial obligations as and when they fall due, including the settlement of the matured convertible bonds due in November 2020 (Note 33).
 Accordingly, the directors of the Group considered that it is appropriate to prepare the consolidated financial statements on a going concern basis.